remla2025-team9/operation/docs/continious_experimentation.md

 *   **Traffic Splitting:** We will use Istio to manage traffic.
 Initially, a small percentage of user traffic (e.g., 10%) will be directed to the `canary` stack, while the remaining 90% will continue to use the `stable` stack.
 This will be configured using Istio `VirtualService` and `DestinationRule` resources for each of the three services (`app-frontend`, `app-service`, `model-service`) to ensure consistent routing (i.e., a user hitting `app-frontend-canary` will use `app-service-canary` and `model-service-canary`).

-*   **Sticky Sessions:** To ensure a consistent user experience and the integrity of our experimental data, sticky sessions will be implemented for the `app-frontend`.
-This is achieved via an Istio `VirtualService` for `app-frontend` that inspects and sets a cookie:
+*   **Sticky Sessions:** To ensure a consistent user experience and the integrity of our experimental data, we've implemented a multi-layered approach to session consistency across the service stack:

+    1. **Frontend Routing (Cookie-based):**
-    *   If a request has a cookie `app-frontend-version=stable`, it's routed to the `stable` `app-frontend` subset.
+       *   If a request has a cookie `{{ .Release.Name }}-app-version=stable`, it's routed to the `stable` `app-frontend` subset.
-    *   If a request has a cookie `app-frontend-version=canary`, it's routed to the `canary` `app-frontend` subset.
+       *   If a request has a cookie `{{ .Release.Name }}-app-version=canary`, it's routed to the `canary` `app-frontend` subset.
-    *   For new users without this cookie, the `VirtualService` routes them to either the `stable` or `canary` subset based on the defined weights (e.g., 90% stable, 10% canary for the start of the experiment) and adds a `Set-Cookie: app-frontend-version=<chosen_version>` header to the response.
-This ensures subsequent requests from that user are "stuck" to the initially assigned version for the duration of the cookie's validity.
+       *   For new users without this cookie, the `VirtualService` routes them based on defined weights (e.g., 90% stable, 10% canary) and adds a `Set-Cookie` header to establish persistence.

+    2. **Backend Routing (Header-based):**
+       *   The `app-service` routing is based on an `X-App-Version` header rather than cookies.
+       *   When the `app-frontend` makes requests to the `app-service`, it sets the `X-App-Version` header based on the cookie value it received.
+       *   This header-based approach was necessary because browser requests don't automatically forward cookies across different domains/services.
+       *   Direct API consumers (e.g., Postman) can achieve sticky sessions for the backend by consistently using the same `X-App-Version` header in their requests.

+    3. **Model Service Routing:**
+       *   The `model-service` is internal and only accessible from within the cluster by the `app-service`.
+       *   It identifies the source version by examining the version from the `app-service`.
+       *   This ensures that `app-service-stable` connects to `model-service-stable` and `app-service-canary` connects to `model-service-canary`.

 ## 7. Data Collection & Monitoring